Tony Mokbel: Career

 Having left school, Mokbel began working as a dishwasher at a nightclub.
 He took various other jobs in the next years, before purchasing a milk bar with his wife at age 19.
 Together with his brother, he bought a pizza shop three years later, and would own and operate many other businesses throughout his career.

 Mokbel was first arrested for a street brawl aged 18, and first incarcerated in 1992, having been caught attempting to bribe a judge.
 It was after this imprisonment that Mokbel became increasingly involved in the trafficking of drugs in Melbourne, in part to fund his accelerating gambling habit.
 He initially dealt in marijuana, then moved in to speed and later ecstasy pills as well.
 Mokbel found success in this trade, and rapidly gained wealth and notoriety throughout the next decade, forming an enterprise known as The Company.

 In 1997, Mokbel luckily escaped injury and charges when one of his drug labs, worth 78 million dollars, exploded with him in it.
 This did not stymie the growth of his wealth in these years; by 2000, Mokbel owned a Ferrari car, expensive property, and racehorses.
 Indicating the scale of his operations at this time, it is known that Mokbel organised and received a shipment of ephedrine great enough to make two billion dollars of street drugs in late 2000.

 It has been alleged that in late 2002 there was a meeting of more than ten Melbourne organised crime figures in Carlton.
 At that meeting, it is said that Mokbel was beaten, nearly to death, by Nik Radev's bodyguard, Western Australian Troy Mercanti, who was a member of the Coffin Cheaters motorcycle gang.
-Andrew Veniamin was ordered by his then close associate, Mick Gatto, to take Mokbel to a female doctor.
+Andrew Veniamin was ordered by his then close associate, Mick Gatto, to take Mokbel to a doctor.
 In the following couple of weeks, Mick Gatto was told that Veniamin and Mokbel became close allies.

 Mokbel was alleged to have laundered over $2 million through At the Top of the Town, a high-profile Melbourne CBD brothel which he purchased through a business associate.
 One of Mokbel's amphetamine producers also ran a brothel in the Melbourne south-eastern suburbs while another Mokbel gang member who trafficked large amounts of drugs for Mokbel also ran a brothel.